About.com—November 11, 2010

 The members of the Commission were selected by USA Swimming President Bruce Stratton in consultation with past presidents, USA Swimming Executive Director Chuck Wielgus and U.S. Olympic Committee CEO Scott Blackmun.

 Dr. Scott Rodeo, Medical Consultant - Dr. Rodeo served as a Team Physician for the United States Olympic Team in 2004 and 2008 and has worked as the Team Physician for the U.S. National Swim Team at four additional international competitions.
-He currently serves as Associate Team Physician for the NFL's New York Giants and is the Co-Chief, Sports Medicine and Shoulder Service at the Hospital for Special Surgery.
+He currently serves as Associate Team Physician for the NFL's New York Giants and is the Co-Chief, Sports Medicine Service at the Hospital for Special Surgery.
 He is Professor of Orthapaedic Surgery at Cornell University and is an Attending Surgeon at the Hospital for Special Surgery.

 Read the full story at swimming.about.com.